prisma/prisma-examples/typescript-graphql/README.md

 # typescript-graphql

-This example demonstrates how to implement a **GraphQL server with TypeScript** based on Prisma & [graphql-yoga](https://github.com/prisma/graphql-yoga).
+This example demonstrates how to implement a **GraphQL server with TypeScript** based on Prisma, [graphql-yoga](https://github.com/prisma/graphql-yoga) and [graphqlgen](https://github.com/prisma/graphqlgen).

 ## Get started